off-border/workflow-assist/README.md

 `wofo start TASK-1234 some-remote-branch`

-this will do all the same except that before creating the task branch a specified remote branch will be pulled and checked out first
+this will do all the same except that before creating the task branch the specified remote branch will be pulled and checked out first

 ### make commit